EffectOrientedProgramming/book/Chapters/06_Failure.md

         failure.message
 ```

-All possible failure types, across the sequence of Effects, are handled.
+All failure types, across the sequence of Effects, are now handled.
 As before, the Effect System will produce a compiler error if we miss an error type.

 When our combined Effect